ahmed-saleem916/Virtual-Reality-/README.md

       ````
     * 2.3.
 We merged the  Zillow data frame with the crime data frame with the function `pd.merge(crime_regression_rename,zillow_df,on=["Neighborhood","Date"])`.

-3. Since
+3. We decided to set crime rates as our variable instead of the number of crimes.
+Otherwise, our analysis may not provide an accurate representation of the crime in each neighborhood because it would not take into account the size of the population in each neighborhood.
       ```python
         crimes_price_population["Crime Rate"] =(crimes_price_population["Number of Crimes"]/crimes_price_population["Population"])*10000
       ```

-4. We are ready to run our statistical analysis and calculate the *Pearson Correlation Coefficient*.
+4. We decided the most appropriate statistical analysis to probe our hypothesis was the *Pearson Correlation Coefficient*.
 To performn the analysis we would use the following functions:
     * 4.1 `groupby("Neighborhood")` because we want to know the correlation between crime and housing prices in each neighborhood, not in the whole city.
     * 4.2 `.corr()` to calculate the correlation coeffcient between the two variables.
     * 4.3 `.iloc[]` to filter and `.reset_index()`to reset the index.

+      The function`.corr()` returns a *matrix** as the *below table* ().
+To avoid that has to filter by index using the function .iloc[0::2,-1], which means: from the row **0** up to the end of the data frame **:**, select the step **:2** on the last column of the data fram **-1**.

       | Neighborhood          | Pearson Coefficient|